torquefi/torque_contracts/contracts/TorqueProtocol/splitter/README.md

 ## Overview

-The `TorqueSplitter` is a smart contract implemented on the Ethereum blockchain that strategically allocates user deposits among various yield-generating strategies.
+The `TorqueSplitter` is a smart contract that strategically allocates user deposits among various yield-generating strategies.
 It also handles interactions with a reward management system to distribute multiple types of tokens (COMP, TORQ, POL) based on user activities such as deposits and withdrawals.

 ## Key Features

-- **Multiple Yield Strategies**: Funds are distributed across different strategies based on predefined allocation ratios.
+- **Multiple Yield Strategies**: Funds are distributed across strategies based on predefined allocations.
-- **Dynamic Reward Management**: Integrates with multiple reward managers to handle rewards for deposits and withdrawals.
+- **Dynamic Reward Management**: Integrates with multiple reward contracts to handle rewards for deposits and withdrawals.
 - **Token Rewards**: Users can accrue rewards in three types of tokens: COMP, TORQ, and POL, which are managed through separate reward manager contracts.
 - **Flexible Strategy Management**: Allows the owner to update strategy allocations dynamically to optimize returns.